mrsghala/MrsGhala/README.md

 ## 🪄 About Me
 <p style="font-size:12px">
-I’m a <b>Management Information Systems student at Taif University</b> with a strong interest in <b>BI & Data Analysis, problem-solving, and transforming raw data into insights that support better decision-making.</b>
+I’m a <b>Management Information Systems student at Taif University</b> with a strong interest in <b> Systems Analysis,BI & Data Analysis.
+Focused on problem-solving, understanding systems and processes, and transforming data into actionable insights that support decision-making.</b>
 </p>

 ---